Perceptual error optimization for Monte Carlo rendering: Discrete optimization

-where we write the error as a function of only $\Permutation$ to emphasize that everything else is fixed during the optimization.
+where we write the error $\Energy(\Permutation)$ as a function of $\Permutation$ only, to emphasize that everything else is fixed during the optimization.
 In the approximation $\EnergyApprox$, the term $\DissimilarityMetric(\PixelIndex,\Permutation(\PixelIndex))$ measures the dissimilarity between pixel $\PixelIndex$ and the pixel $\Permutation(\PixelIndex)$ it is relocated to by the permutation.
-The purpose of this metric is to predict how different we expect the result of re-estimating the pixels after relocating their sample sets to be compared to directly relocating their initial estimates.
-It can be constructed based on assumptions or knowledge about the image, \eg coming from auxiliary buffers (depth, normals, etc.).
+The purpose of this metric is to predict how different we expect the result of re-estimating the pixels after swapping their sample sets to be compared to simply swapping their initial estimates.
+It can be constructed based on knowledge or assumptions about the image.

 \Paragraph{Local similarity assumption}